 - Use healthy cooking methods like shallow frying, grilling, baking and air-frying.
 Shallow-fry pakora’s and bake/grill/airfry samosa’s & rolls.

 - Use kitchen towel/tissue paper for soaking up excess oil – do not use newspaper as the ink contains lead which is toxic.

 - Limit the amount of fried items at Iftar; only keep 1-2 items at a time so the cravings are indulged without going over-board

 - Organize the rest of the meal in reference to the items served at iftar.
-If serving a heavy iftar with fried items, make sure that the rest of the items are healthy like salads, fruit chat (no sugar), beans (cholay, lobia or rajmah), dahi baray etc. Alternatively, serve a light iftar with 2-3 basic items and then a family style dinner meal like Pizza, Singaporean Rice, Biryani, or similar one-pot/casserole style dish.
+If serving a heavy iftar with fried items, make sure that the rest of the items are healthy like salads, fruit chaat, beans (cholay, lobia or rajmah), dahi baray etc. Alternatively, serve a light iftar with 2-3 basic items and then a family style dinner meal like chicken karahi or something special like biryani, singaporean rice, paneer reshmi handi or a one-pot/casserole style dish.

 A month before Ramadan starts and you will start getting flooded with Sehri & Iftar deals at all the major restaurants in town.
 I personally have a major grudge against the ‘all you can eat’ deals because there is SO much food wasted, and they all start these options during Ramadan when we should be most careful about food wastage.

 There’s no harm in ordering food from outside or going out for Sehri or Iftar, but go out in a way that the sanctity of the month is preserved.
 For instance: